mathewgomas-alfred/mathewgomas.io/README.md

 It should tell you the version and verify that Python is installed.
 Mine says `Python 3.6.3`.
 If it says `Python 2.7.15` try replacing `python` with `python3`.

 Next you will need to install Sphinx so you can use it in projects.
 Type this from the command line: `python -m pip install --upgrade sphinx`
+Windows: If "pip" is not found, you will need to add the folder to your environment variables.
+This should be in C:\Users\<username>\AppData\Local\Programs\Python\Python<version>\Scripts

-On some Operating Systems, `pip` might not be installed by default with python, for that if you are on any Linux distribution you need to run
+Linux: On some distributions, `pip` might not be installed by default with python, for that you need to run

 ```bash
 $ sudo apt-get install python3-pip      # Ubuntu/Debian based